aebadirad/MOSES/README.md

 Notice:
 A lot of the code is messy and the built in API is really made just to make the demo work.

 Now that it is in alpha, refactoring, functionization, optimization, general code clean up, standardization of conventions (naming and coding!), and API documentation need to be done.
+It is usable and stable, but it is a lot of spaghetti at the moment.

 This is not released under a license yet, contact for information to use in a commercial/government capacity.